fetchai/colearn/docs/grpc_tutorial.md

 Constraints on the dataloader function:

-1. The first parameter should be a mandatory parameter called "train_folder" which stores the location of the dataset.
+1. The first parameter should be a mandatory parameter called "location" which stores the location of the dataset.
 2. The subsequent parameters should have default arguments.
 3. The return type should be specified with a type annotation, and this should be the same type that is expected by the model functions that use this dataloader.